JLandowski904/planera-scheduling-app/PROJECT_SUMMARY.md

-# Planera - Construction Scheduling App - Project Summary
+# plandango - Construction Scheduling App - Project Summary

 ## 🎯 Project Overview

-I have successfully built a comprehensive whiteboard-style scheduling application for design/construction projects, similar to Planera.
+I have successfully built a comprehensive whiteboard-style scheduling application for design/construction projects, similar to plandango.
 The application is built with React, TypeScript, and Tailwind CSS, providing a modern, intuitive interface for project management.

 ## ✅ Completed Features